Joystream/old-joystream-manual/join-testnet.md

 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.joyd/config/config.toml`.
 The `testnets` repo contains links to the seed nodes for each testnet.
 If you are looking to join the running testnet please [check the repository for details](https://github.com/joystream/joystream-testnets) on which nodes to use.

-If those seeds aren't working, you can find more seeds and persistent peers on the [Cosmos Explorer](https://explorer.joystream.co/).
-Open the the `Full Nodes` pane and select nodes that do not have private (`10.x.x.x`) or [local IP addresses](https://en.wikipedia.org/wiki/Private_network).
 The `Persistent Peer` field contains the connection string.
 For best results use 4-6.

-You can also ask for peers on the [Joystream Chat Room](https://chat.joystream.co)
+You can also ask for peers on the [Joystream Chat Room](https://chat.joystream.org)

 For more information on seeds and peers, you can [read this](https://github.com/tendermint/tendermint/blob/develop/docs/tendermint-core/using-tendermint.md#peers).